leanprover-community/lean/doc/widget_server.md

 ### Effects

-When a `WidgetEventResponse` is returned, it may contain 'effects' these are changes to the editor state that the UI is requesting.
+When a `WidgetEventResponse` is returned, it may contain 'effects', which are changes to the editor state that the UI is requesting.
 The list of effects should be applied sequentially in the order they appear in the list.
 The currently available effects are: